How Any Sports Fan Can Enjoy NASCAR

 The novelty of stock cars running at Indianapolis Motor Speedway, the open wheel capital of the world, wore off a few years ago.
 Also, both tracks are difficult to make passes on.
 The non-NASCAR fan will want to pass all together.

 So there you have it.
 You’ve got some drivers to watch for and a guide to what races even the non-NASCAR fan can enjoy.
-You’ve got a lot of Sundays to kill between now and the start of the NFL season, assuming there is one.
+You’ve got a lot of Sundays to kill between now and the start of the NFL season.
 Let’s go racin’, boys!